Everything is just so beautiful here. Even the flowers have flowers.

 And at the end of the road is the green (from olivine) and black sand beach with pounding waves and privacy (excepting one lone fisherman in a Subaru).
 This drive would have been profoundly difficult, if not impossible, in anything other than a 4-wheel drive vehicle.

 We eventually make our way back to the road with one final destination: the caldera of Kilauea, the world’s most active volcano.
 We arrive just as the sun is setting, and standing amidst smoking vents we see the glow of the lava beginning to illumine the toxic cloud rising from mouth of the beast.

 A short hike leads us to the observation deck, by which point night is falling quickly.
 We have seen through the day today what destruction she can inflict upon the land.
-And she lays there today, crouched and prepared, ready to lash out again.
+And she lays there still tonight, crouched and prepared, ready to lash out again.